 The Calanques offer a breathtaking landscape with abundant and unique flora and fauna, that’s why they have been labelled as a National Park since 2012.
 The itinerary can start from Cassis or Marseille.
 Cassis is a peaceful village that jealously maintains the original charm of an authentic fishing port.

 Before starting your sailing route along the Calanques, go for a walk through the streets of Cassis, and enjoy the view of its colourful houses and boats docked along the seaside promenade!

 The French Riviera is one of the most beautiful and famous spots in the Mediterranean.
-Among the most renowned towns, there are little and less famous villages, as well as natural sites that worth a stopover.
-Hence we wanted you to know about these three places to visit on the Côte d’Azur.
-Their beauty and elegance have inspired lots of painters in their attempt to reproduce it on canvas.
-No wonder why!
-It is an astonishing landscape made up of turquoise waters, pleasant villages and historic city centres that will be guiding you during your superb holidays.
+Among the most renowned towns, there are small and less famous villages, as well as natural sites that worth a stopover.
+Their beauty and elegance have inspired lots of painters who attempted to reproduce it on canvas.
+No wonder why and go discover it for yourself!